-Current macroeconomic conditions, including any future resurgence of the COVID-19 pandemic and efforts to mitigate its impact, recessionary fears, inflation concerns, rising interest rates as a result of government actions to combat inflation, potential federal debt default and uncertainty in the global banking and financial services market, as well as other geopolitical developments, have impacted and may continue to impact business spending and the economy as a whole.
-As a result, we have seen customers opting for shorter deals and negative effects from foreign exchange fluctuations that have impacted and may continue to impact our operations.
+Current macroeconomic conditions exhibit challenges that can affect capital equipment purchasing demand and timing, including recessionary fears, inflation concerns, heightened interest rates as a result of government actions to combat inflation, and uncertainty in the global banking and financial services market, concerns related to the upcoming presidential election in the United States, as well as other geopolitical developments, have impacted and may continue to impact business spending and the economy as a whole.
+As a result, we have seen customers extend purchase decision cycles.
+We have also experienced some demand softness due to pricing effects from the strength of the U.S. Dollar that have impacted and may continue to impact our operations.

-The macroeconomic conditions on our business and operations remains highly uncertain, and it is not possible for us to predict the duration and extent to which they will affect our business, future results of operations, and financial condition.
+The macroeconomic conditions on our business and operations remain uncertain, and it is not possible for us to predict the duration and extent to which they will affect our business, future results of operations, and financial condition.

-For more information on risks associated with the current macroeconomic conditions, see the section titled "Risk Factors" in Item 1A of Part II.
+For more information on risks associated with the current macroeconomic conditions, see the sections titled "Risk Factors" in Item 1A of Part II.